Demetrius II Aetolicus

-Demetrius II Aetolicus (Greek: Δημήτριος ὁ Αἰτωλικός) was the son of Antigonus II Gonatas and Phila who reigned as king of Macedonia from the winter of 239 to the spring of 229 BC.
+Demetrius II (Greek: Δημήτριος, romanized: Demetrios; c.
+275 - 229 BC), also known as Demetrius Aetolicus, was king of the Ancient Greek kingdom of Macedonia from 239 until his death in 229 BC.

 Biography

-Demetrius II belonged to the Antigonid dynasty and was born in 275 BC.
+Demetrius was born in either 275 or 274 BC and was the only child of King Antigonus II Gonatas by Phila, the daughter of Seleucus I. He had an elder half-brother named Halcyoneus, but he died in an unknown battle sometime before the death of Antigonus in 239 BC.
 He had already distinguished himself during his father's lifetime by defeating Alexander II of Epirus at Derdia and so saving Macedonia (c.
 260 BC).
 There is a possibilitythat his father had already elevated him to position of power equal to his own before his death.
 If this had occurred it would be in 256 or 257 BC.

 On his accession, Demetrius faced a coalition of enemies which included the two great leagues.
 Usually rivals, the Aetolian and Achaean Leagues now became allies against the Macedonian power.
 He succeeded in dealing this coalition severe blows, wresting Boeotia from their alliance.
 The revolution in Epirus, which substituted a republican league for the monarchy, gravely weakened his position.

 During his reign, his kingdom extended into Euboea, Magnesia, Thessaly and its environs, excluding Dolopia and possibly Peparethos and Achaea Phthiotis.

 In 236 BC, he invaded Boeotia, making the Boeotians submit immediately.